kagenocookie/REE-Content-Editor/README.md

 - Entities group together multiple resources into one logical and more easily digestable unit.
 These allow "Content Editor" style centralized editing of data.

 Patchable resources and entities are defined in `configs/<game>/definitions/*.yaml` files, intended to be easily extendable without modifying the code based on predefined patcher methods.

+There are some cases where doing a full overwrite of files may be required because the patch generation can't reliably detect some types of changes.
+You can mark a file as `"replace": true` in the bundle json file for those cases, which will fully replace the files instead of doing partial patching.
+- Removal of objects may not always get detected correctly or just not handled at all
+- Inserting new elements in the middle of an array or reordering them may not always interact correctly with multiple mods.
+Adding elements at the end is perfectly fine, and the app generally only lets you do that.

 ***Resource***